 1. Maximum Willpower

-Exercise can boost your willpower, as researchers from Netherlands found out.
+Exercise can boost your willpower, as researchers from the Netherlands found out.

 And the surprising thing is, as another research has shown, people’s willpower levels are at their highest in the morning.
 According to the Ego Depletion theory by Roy Baumeister, our willpower draws from a limited supply of mental resources.

-Imagine you’ve just woken up.
+Imagine you have just woken up.
 This is the time your mind is almost a clean slate.
-This is the time when you haven’t yet started to take hits from tons of temptations and decision-making tasks.
+This is the time you have not yet started to take hits from tons of temptations and decision-making tasks.

 But, as morning turns into evening and then night, your willpower gradually weakens.
-As a result, as you reach home by 8 pm, you’re more likely to give in to a chocolate pastry than a bout of exercise.
+As a result, as you reach home by 8 pm, you are more likely to give in to a chocolate pastry than a bout of exercise.

-See, morning is the time you’re most likely to exercise, and keep at it daily.
+See, morning is the time you are most likely to exercise and keep at it daily.
 Another thing: very few people schedule their meetings at 5 or 6 am.
-So, you’ve thin chances of derailing it.
+So, you have thin chances of derailing it.

 So, it makes sense you go for a morning bout of exercise, right?